inrae/RCaNmodel/paper/paper.md

 All these steps can be done either directly through R scripts or using the RCaNconstructor GUI.
 An example using R commands is presented in the supplementary material.
-It should be noted that most of the functions to check the status or to sample the polytope can be used with other packages.
+It should be noted that most of the functions to check the status or to sample the polytope can be used with other packages (e.g. LIM modelling package).
 Finally, the chance and necessity modelling approach is applicable to a wide range of problems beyond food-web models, and RCaNmodel is currently being generalised to other kind of models that rely on similar principles.